thejwuscript/odinbook/README.md

 get ':username', to: 'users#show', constraints: { username: %r{[^/]+} }, as: :user
 ```
 ### Mocking API Calls
-It was necessary to mock network requests to the [news API](https://newsapi.org/) to test any functionalities involving the homepage for logged in users.
+Because real HTTP requests are sent to the news API to render the homepage for logged in users, I needed to mock network requests for testing purposes.
 At first, I used [WebMock](https://github.com/bblimke/webmock) and [VCR](https://github.com/vcr/vcr) to record the response from the API as a snapshot that would be used for future requests.
 After I ran a few system tests however, I discovered that images were being downloaded from the web.
-This was not acceptable because downloading images slows down the test significantly, wastes network resources, and makes the test less deterministic.
+This was not acceptable because downloading images slowed down the test significantly, wasted network resources, and made the test less deterministic.
 I also found out the cassette produced by VCR contained extraneous data for my needs; I only needed a sample of the response body.
-I decided to stop relying on VCR and created my own mocked response.
+Instead of relying on external libraries that were counterproductive, I decided to create my own mocked response from the API to improve the quality of my tests.